fs-c/royalroad-api/README.md

 This is an attempt to write a predictable and consistent wrapper around the  mess that is RRL.
 Since no official public API is exposed, this module scrapes all data straight from the HTML, which makes it very prone to spontaneous and horrible death.

 Documentation can be found on [fsoc.gitlab.com/royalroadl-api](https://fsoc.gitlab.io/royalroadl-api/classes/royalroadapi.html).
+Note that docs are not generated for every commit, but for every release (minor & major).

 ## Example usage